UBC-STAT/stat-548r/_events/qp-deep-read.md

 * In pairs, share what you've learned about your paper.
 	* What is something you misunderstood from skimming?
+	* What are the most important assumptions made in the paper?
+Why?
 * Update your work plan and timeline.

 **After class:**